jaumededios/LQG_Simulations/README.md

-# Simulations of Liouville Quantum Gravity
+# Simulations of Quantum Loewner Evolution

-Here you will find some of my simulations of Liouville Quantum gravity and Eden models on it.
+Here you will find some of my simulations of Quantum Loewner Evolution (originally described in [https://arxiv.org/abs/1312.5745], but using the simulation method described in my master's thesis)

 If you go to the 'Grid Models' folder you will find five notebooks: